 Begin with your message, develop it, and conclude your speech with your it.
 Your message is your target.
 Everything you say must illustrate to your message.

 Illustrate your message.
 Personalize your message using stories.
 Use stories to make your message easily digestible.
 Move them from idea to action.

 Make your message visible by using statistics, wisdom of other people, and use whatever means so you can connect your message to the heart, mind, and soul of your listeners.

 Create an attention-arousing introduction.
-Your introduction has three purposes: it establishes rapport with your audience, it provides your audience the direction of your speech, and it provides them the first glance to your compelling message.
+Your introduction has three purposes: establish rapport with your audience, provide your audience the direction of your speech, and provide them the first glance to your compelling message.